Articles

 On January 23rd, 2026, the SEC continued its reset of long standing shareholder proposal and solicitation practices by revising Question 126.06 of its Compliance and Disclosure Interpretations (C&DI) on exempt solicitations.
 The Staff stated it would object to the voluntary submission of exempt solicitations from stockholders holding less than $5 million in company securities.
 The change follows a series of Commission actions that eased companies’ ability to exclude shareholder proposals and significantly reduced the SEC staff’s role in the no action process—developments that have altered how, and by whom, shareholder views reach the broader investor base.

 Since this revision went into effect, ISS has observed a significant decrease in the number of exempt solicitations filed with the SEC.
-Between January 1st and April 15th, twenty-nine exempt solicitations were filed with the SEC.
-This is a notable decline compared to the same period in 2025 and 2024, in which there were ninety-eight and one hundred eighty-three exempt solicitations filed, respectively.
+Between January 1st and June 8th, sixty-five exempt solicitations were filed with the SEC.
+This is a notable decline compared to the same period in 2025 and 2024, in which there were two hundred fourteen and three hundred sixty-three exempt solicitations filed, respectively.

 Source: ISS Governance Research